dotnet/docs-maui/docs/user-interface/pop-ups.md

 Debug.WriteLine("Action: " + action);
 ```

-The `DisplayActionSheet` method returns the string label of the button that was clicked by the user.

 The action sheet will be displayed modally:

 :::image type="content" source="media/pop-ups/simple-actionsheet.png" alt-text="Screenshot of an action sheet dialog.":::

+After the user taps one of the buttons, the button label will be returned as a `string`.

-Action sheets support a destroy button, which is a button that represents destructive behavior.
+Action sheets also support a destroy button, which is a button that represents destructive behavior.
 The destroy button can be specified as the third string argument to the `DisplayActionSheet` method, or can be left `null`.
 The following example specifies a destroy button:

 ```csharp
 async void OnActionSheetCancelDeleteClicked(object sender, EventArgs e)